jperez3/lambda-demo/README.md

 ## Background

 ### Addressing need for Lambdas
-* We needed a way to provision certificates in the new EU account
+* We needed a way to provision certificates in the new AWS account
-    - We didn't have rundeck to help us out
+    - We didn't have [Rundeck](https://www.rundeck.com/open-source) to help us out
     - There would be more overhead and cost to exploring ECS or EKS
     - Lambdas are usually cheap to run
-* We already have lambdas in production (dropsync), but no one is currently supporting/owning them from a standardization and deployment perspective
+* We already have lambdas in production, but no one is currently supporting/owning them from a standardization and deployment perspective

 ## Demo Overview